AnnaRose20/AnnaRose20/README.md

 - 👋 Hi, I’m @AnnaRose20
 - 👀 I’m interested in development
-- 🌱 I’m currently learning btech
+- 🌱 I’m currently pursuing Masters in Computer Science
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me annarosejoshy2000@gmail.com